alkampfergit/personal-blog/codewrecks/content/post/old/2008/11/validate-html-input-with-linq2xml.md

 tags: [LINQ]
 categories: [LINQ]
 ---
 Suppose you have a very simple page where user can add comments to an issue, user can enter plain text and also they can use th HTML tag &lt;b&gt; to render in bold some text.
 In the [example code](http://www.codewrecks.com/blog/storage/validatesample.zip) you can see a very simple implementation (default.aspx).
 It use a xml file for back end storage (so you can run the example without a database) and in Default.aspx all the text that was entered by the user was stored in a CData section of the XML STorage file.
 When the comments are rendered on the page we simply output all the content.
 The result is good but have some problems.
-First of all you can use every html tag, such as &lt;i&gt; moreover, if some hacker enter the text â€œyou were &lt;script&gt;alert(‘hacked’);&lt;/script&gt;â€ into the textbox, all the user that read the page will execute that script, this is a  simple sample of cross site scripting attack.
+First of all you can use every html tag, such as &lt;i&gt; moreover, if some hacker enter the text *you were &lt;script&gt;alert(‘hacked’);&lt;/script&gt;* into the textbox, all the user that read the page will execute that script, this is a  simple sample of cross site scripting attack.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2008/11/image-thumb8.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2008/11/image8.png)